Sign Protest: Threat to My Business and Community

 My Livelihood is on the Line

-FC Riverside County is not just a business; it's my livelihood.
-It's how I support my family, employ staff, and contribute to the local economy.
-When the city removes our signs, they aren't just removing a piece of plastic and wire – they are chipping away at my ability to earn a living and provide a valuable service to the children and families of Corona.
+FC Riverside County is not just a business; it is my livelihood.
+It is how I support my family, employ my staff, and contribute to the local economy.
+When the city removes our signs, they aren't just removing plastic and wire—they are chipping away at my ability to earn a living and serve the children of Corona.
+This isn't an abstract policy debate; it's personal.
+It’s about fighting for my right to run my business fairly and preventing the City of Corona from stifling free expression.

 Join My Fight.
 Join Our Fight.